Latest articles

 The Hill of Crosses is one of the most well-known examples of a place where Eastern European Christians have created their own religious spaces and practices separate from those of the European powers that controlled the region for much of the last two centuries.
 The site has become especially significant to Lithuanians, who have made it a point of pride within their national identity.

-Pope John Paul II visited the Hill of crosses.
-The Holy site become very popular pilgrimage site after Holy Fathers visit in 1993.
+Pope John Paul II visited the Hill of Crosses.
+The Holy site became very popular pilgrimage site after Holy Father’s visit in 1993.

 Pope John Paul II visited the Hill of crosses